RazrFalcon/roxmltree/README.md

 Sadly, XML can be parsed in many different ways. *roxmltree* tries to mimic the behavior of Python's [lxml](https://lxml.de/).
-But unlike *lxml*, *roxmltree* does support comments outside the root element.

 For more details see [docs/parsing.md](https://github.com/RazrFalcon/roxmltree/blob/master/docs/parsing.md).

 ## Alternatives